Climate

 The word "climate" is often used as a shorthand for all forms of planetary crisis.
 We treat that polycrisis more holistically on the Explore Solutions page.

 Search for your address to see if the ratings are true to your experience.
-And remember: data is always a lead in to further examination and conversation.
-It's meant to open dialogs and provide direction for acquiring new knowledge.

 One weakness of climate vulnerability models is that they prioritize us humans.
 How can we design a climate vulnerability model that maximizes the nonhuman?
 How can we design a model that recognizes the strength of human social and kinship networks?